 King of the United Kingdom of Great-Britain and Ireland, King of Hanover

-George William Frederick was born on June 4, 1738 in London, the son of Frederick, Prince of Wales and of Augusta, Princess of Saxe-Gotha-Altenburg.He took over from his grandfather George II as King of the United Kingdom and King of Ireland in 1760, then became King of the United Kingdom of Great-Britain and Ireland in 1801.
-On the other hand, he was Elector of Hanover from 1760 to 1814, then King of Hanover from 1814 to 1820.
+He succeeded his grandfather George II as the King of the United Kingdom and King of Ireland in 1760, and later became the King of the United Kingdom of Great Britain and Ireland in 1801.
+He was also the Elector of Hanover from 1760 to 1814, and then the King of Hanover from 1814 to 1820.

 When the question of his marriage arose, the demands of his position obliged him to renounce his favorite, Sarah Lennox.
 Despite being the granddaughter of Charles II, she was not considered of a sufficiently high rank to marry a King of England.
 Therefore, George III married the German princess Charlotte von Mecklenburg-Strelitz on September 8, 1761, in the Royal Chapel of St James's Palace; she bore him fifteen children.

 The early years of George III's reign were marked by great military and diplomatic successes: the end of the Seven Years' War and the Treaty of Paris in 1763, which significantly expanded his colonial domain and made England the world's foremost power.

 Unfortunately, from 1765, the king experienced the first attack of the illness that would accompany him throughout his life.
 Mental alienation was spoken of at the time, and some today diagnose episodes of manic-depressive psychosis, while others lean more towards porphyria (the controversy is not settled).